The 13 Best-Smelling, Cruelty-Free, and Vegan Shampoos to Try, Rinse, and Repeat.

 This herbal, sweet, and refreshing hair cleanser gently cleans and conditions.
 Key ingredients like buriti superfruit, moisturizing tucuma butter, and coconut work to strengthen, prolong hair color, improve moisture, and add radiance.
 Shop the Hair Cleanser and Styling Cream duo available in our Loba Mane Bundle.

 We love this one in particular because it’s pH-balanced, gentle on all hair types (even color-treated hair), and it's plastic free!
-Use this bar to protect your color, repair damaged and dry hair, and give your beautiful mane its very own spring cleaning.
+Use the Oh My Garden Shampoo Bar to protect your color, repair damaged and dry hair, and give your beautiful mane its very own spring cleaning.

 Please note: A product appearing in our blog is not an official Kinder Beauty endorsement.
 While every product we feature in an article is cruelty-free and vegan, these products do not necessarily meet all of our strict brand standards for curation in one of our boxes.